s3664099/SpaceInvaders/README.md

 - moveAlien(): This function moves the alien, and takes the step, which is the number of spaces that it moves, and a boolean that tells it whether it is moving down or not.

 - checkMissileDrop(): this generates a random number to determine whether the alien drops a bomb or not.
+It takes the level and multiplies it by 20, so that the higher the level, the more likely a bomb will be dropped.

 The rest are setters and getters, however some of them I have been a bit lazy with in that since all of them are the same, a variable is passed through to determine which value is passed back.